thehapax/bitshares.foundation/_workers/2017-07-peter-conrad.md

 # Worker Proposal

-This document presents a worker proposal to the BitShares shareholders curated and supported by the BitShares Foundation.
+This document presents a worker proposal to the BitShares shareholders curated and supported by the BitShares Blockchain Foundation.
 We see a need for a few updates on the BitShares network and would like begin with the proposed work below.
 Further more, we are happy to announce that we already have a freelancer that is taking up this task for us:

 **Peter Conrad**, also known as @pc and a knowledgable and long-standing member of the community and active developer for years.